NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 not be as accurate as if a Fourier series was computed for each sensor independently due to the shared frequencies in the DMD solution.

+Also notice the many "impulse" style changes in the original signal.
+These changes relate to the arbitrary motion of the camera and the edges of arbitrary areas of the scene passing by each specific pixel.

+A large number of modes (basis functions) are required to closely approximate these sharp and unpredictable changes over the course of the video sement.
+This implies that there isn't specific frequency information embedded in the signal beyond changing or not changing.
+The Fourier series needs "all" the frequencies to approximate these impulse changes.
+Notice also that in this example of a moving camera, the chosen pixel value is always changing.

 # More About Modes

 The modes (the set of sensor weightings for each basis function) can directly provide insight into the motion of the system.
-In fluid dynamics the modes can expose the complex structures forming the dynamics of the system.
+The modes can expose the complex structures forming the dynamics of the system.
 Another way to say this is that mode (weighting) shows how responsive each sensor is to each frequency.

-## Modes and video
+## Visualizing Modes

-Consider processing a sequence of video frames through the DMD algorithm.
-The fixed time interval constraint is naturally achieved.
-If the camera is not moving, then the spatial location of each sensor remains fixed.

-Reminder: the sum of the (weighting * basis function) is used to reconstruct an approximation to a original pixel value at any time (each pixel represents a fixed point in space.)
+It can be useful to plot modes to see the energy (weights) at different basis function frequencies.
+Remember the mode is just the set of weights for a specific Fourier basis function (frequency.)

 Cherry picking an arbitrary mode from an arbitrary stationary video with an object moving through as an example, the mode plot could look